 It’s quite multifaceted actually.
 I write, which has enabled me to publish two wildlife books, as well as writing articles for The PhotoHub – a photography group that I set up and manage, aimed at helping keen amateur photographers improve and develop their photographic skills.
 I have just launched a pet photography service too, to run alongside my commercial photography business.
 I’m also a keen educator running photography workshops and tours, both in New Zealand and overseas.

-Born, well yes, in 1964 actually, so I’m afraid the years seem to be ticking past a lot faster than I would like.
-I grew up in south-east England with my mum and dad, and two sisters, that even today, I have to admit, I still get a warped sense of pleasure in winding them up, but love them dearly, all the same.
+Arrived in 1964 and I’m afraid the years seem to be ticking past a lot faster than I would like.
+I grew up in south-east England with my mum and dad, and my two sisters; and I have to admit that even now I still get a warped sense of pleasure in winding them up, but love them dearly all the same.
 My childhood was nothing out of the ordinary and even at a young age I had a love of animals.
 This grew from probably having many pets: dogs, cat, goldfish, lizards and a rabbit.
-Well the rabbit was my sister’s which would probably explain why it attacked me at every opportunity.
+Well, the rabbit was my sister’s which would probably explain why it attacked me at every opportunity.